compbios/quien-soy-giraldonat/yo.md

 *Some programming language and Softwares that I know are*: Matlab, Arduino, Labview, Pseint, MPLAB, visual studio, oracle, Pseint, Unity and Ansys.

 <blockquote>
-From Bogotá,Colombia to all World   Jan 29/2022
+From Bogotá, Colombia to World   Jan 29/2022